Bill Crawford-Compton: Circus offensive

-Within a few days of the announcement of his DSO, he was credited with the destruction of another Fw 190.
-It was to be his last claim for 1943, for at the end of the year, Crawford-Compton was taken off active duties and selected to go to the United States to give talks regarding the operations of RAF.
+Within a few days of the announcement of his DSO, he was credited with damaging a Fw 190 near Beauvais and then on 3 October, the destruction of a Bf 109 near Noordwijk.
+His substantive rank was made up to squadron leader later that month.
+At the end of the year, Crawford-Compton was taken off active duties and selected to go to the United States to give talks regarding the operations of the RAF.
 Along with another experienced pilot, Wing Commander Raymond Harries, he spent three months in the country lecturing before returning to England.

 Northwest Europe

-In April 1944, Crawford-Compton appointed wing commander, flying, of the No. 145 Wing, which had two Free French squadrons of Spitfires.
+In April 1944, Crawford-Compton was appointed wing commander, flying, of No. 145 Wing, which had two Free French squadrons of Spitfires.
 Under the overall command of Wing Commander Alan Deere, and later Group Captain Adolph Malan, the wing was part of the Second Tactical Air Force.
 In the prelude to Operation Overlord, the landings at Normandy, Crawford-Compton led the wing in attacks on targets in France, including transportation infrastructure, flying-bomb sites and military installations in the Pas-de-Calais.

-Following the invasion, his wing conducted regular patrols over Normandy and covering the Allied forces maintaining their hold on the bridgehead.
-The day after the landings, he intercepted and destroyed a Junkers Ju 88 which was among a group of five bombers that was attacking the landing beaches.
+Following the invasion, Crawford-Compton's wing conducted regular patrols over Normandy and covering the Allied forces maintaining their hold on the bridgehead.
+The day after the landings, he intercepted and destroyed a Junkers Ju 88 medium bomber, one of a group of five that were attacking the landing beaches.
 As the Allied ground forces moved inland, the wing began operating from temporary airstrips established in the bridgehead at Normandy.
 It sought out and attacked German transports on the roads between Paris and Caen, disrupting the flow of supplies to the front lines.
 At the end of the month, he destroyed a Bf 109 and Fw 190 that had just taken off from Evereux airfield, with other pilots in the wing accounting for four other German aircraft.

-As the Allies advanced further into Normandy, No. 145 Wing continued to provide support, carrying out fighter-bomber operations on the Falaise pocket and on 9 July, he destroyed a Bf 109.
-By the end of the year, Crawford-Compton's command was operating from Antwerp.
-Upon completion of his tour in early 1945, he was awarded a bar to his DSO and was posted to the headquarters of No. 11 Group, as a staff officer.
-He ended the war having flown at least 517 operational missions and was credited with destroying at least 20, possibly 21, enemy aircraft.
-He also shared in the destruction of one further enemy aircraft, claimed three probables and a share in a fourth, and 13 damaged.
+As the Allies advanced further into Normandy, No. 145 Wing continued to provide support, carrying out fighter-bomber operations on the Falaise pocket and on 9 July, Crawford-Compton destroyed a Bf 109.
+By the end of the year, his command was operating from Antwerp.
+Upon completion of his tour in early 1945, he was awarded a Bar to his DSO and was posted to the headquarters of No. 11 Group, as a staff officer.
+He ended the war having flown at least 517 operational missions and was credited with destroying at least 20, possibly 21, German aircraft.
+He also shared in the destruction of one further aircraft, claimed three probables and a share in a fourth, and thirteen damaged.